ChristianKaltenecker/Distance-Based_Data/README.md

 Generally, solver-based sampling has the lowest wall time.
 The reason for that is because of the simple SAT calls.
 Coverage-based sampling is as generally similarly fast as distance-based sampling.
 The randomized solver-based sampling and true random sampling indicate the highest wall time, mainly in the larger subject systems.
-**Note**: The speedup that was achieved by distance-based sampling for different sample sizes on VP9 and JavaGC is because of caching issues.

 ## 7 Machine-Learning Techniques